 Ambulant disabled and wheelchair user tickets cannot be booked online.
 Please contact the Ticket Office on 0844 327 1901.

 If you have a specific query regarding access at the Amex please contact their disability liaison officer James Twiddy: email@example.com

 Home supporters have 135 spaces for wheelchair users available to them, and these can be found at pitchside and on raised areas.
 31 spaces for wheelchair users can be found on raised areas in the away section for away supporters.
 There are 50 easy access seats for home supporters and 20 for away supporters in the away end.

 NB: Under existing minimum standards for accessible stadia, the club should have 180 wheelchair spaces (153 home and up to 27 away).
 75% of these should be elevated positions and the remaining 25% pitchside.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

 Based on the above, the club therefore only meets 92% of the guidance and has a shortfall of 14 wheelchair spaces.
 They should be working on a plan to rectify this deficit within a reasonable timeframe under the auspices of a full independent Access Audit.

 Both home and away fans can use accessible toilets inside the stadium.
+There is also a Changing Places facility.
 The club shop is accessible for all fans and does have a low level serving counter.
 Catering kiosks in the home and away sections do have low level serving counters and so are fully accessible.

 Accessible services & information